-On December 13, 2024, PJM submitted modifications to its Open Access Transmission Tariff to add provisions, through a one-time reliability based expansion of the projects in TC2.91 The proposed RRI Tariff revisions will create a second TC2 application window that will enable RRI projects to join TC2 and be studied for interconnection during the transition period.
+On December 13, 2024, PJM submitted modifications to its Open Access Transmission Tariff to add provisions, through a one-time reliability based expansion of the projects in TC2.
+On February 11, 2025, the Commission approved the RRI tariff modifications.
+The proposed RRI Tariff revisions created a second TC2 application window that enabled RRI projects to join TC2 and be studied for interconnection during the transition period.
+PJM received 94 applications (26.6 GW) of RRI projects during the RRI application window.
+Of these projects, 47 involve uprates, in which existing resources are modified to increase the economic maximum generation capability, and 47 propose building new generation.

-The RRI application window will not limit the number and type of projects (or any restriction on fuel type of projects) that may apply to enter the RRI process.
-However, PJM will restrict the number of RRI projects to be added to TC2 by scoring all the RRI applications using weighted criteria to determine the 50 projects that best satisfy the need for reliable capacity that can be available quickly.
+The RRI application window did not limit the number and type of projects (or any restriction on fuel type of projects) that may apply to enter the RRI process.
+However, PJM will restrict the number of RRI projects to be added to TC2 by scoring all the RRI applications using weighted criteria to determine the 50 projects that best satisfy the need for reliable capacity that can be available relatively quickly.
+The submitted RRI projects are being reviewed to determine which projects will be added to TC2.
+Final decisions on which RRI projects will be approved are expected to made in the second quarter of 2025.